meghaggarwal/Rasa-Weather-Bot/README.md

  #### How to give user input to bot?

- For testing purpose you can run the chatbot on terminal.
+Option - 1 - For testing purpose you can run the chatbot on terminal.
 Replace step 4 with `rasa shell` This will run your rasa server as well as accept user input shell.

  For Reference -

  ![Sample Image](https://github.com/meghaggarwal/Rasa-Weather-Bot/blob/main/Weather%20Chat%20Sample.png)

+ Option 2 - You can use REST API endpoints to integrate it with your website as custom webhooks.

+ 1. Create a python file - `testRasa.py`

+    Paste the following code snippet -

+      ```python
+      import requests
+      import json

+      payload = {'sender': 'test_user', 'message': "Hello"}
+      response = requests.post('http://localhost:5005/webhooks/rest/webhook', data = json.dumps(payload))
+      resp = response.json()
+      print(resp[0]['text'])
+      ```

+2. Run `python testRasa.py`.
+You will see the output in the terminal.